Ofor-David/TasksAPP/README.md

-# TasksAPI
+# TasksAPP

-This API allows users to manage their tasks efficiently.
+This MERN stack APP allows users to manage their tasks efficiently.
 Users can register, log in, and perform CRUD operations on their tasks.
-The API ensures that each user's data is secure and accessible only to them.
+The API integrates a simple react frontend and ensures that each user's data is secure and accessible only to them using jwt.

 ## Table of Contents